visserle/AnkiOps/README.md

 [![Tests](https://github.com/visserle/AnkiOps/actions/workflows/test.yml/badge.svg)](https://github.com/visserle/AnkiOps/actions/workflows/test.yml) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![PyPI version](https://img.shields.io/pypi/v/ankiops.svg)](https://pypi.org/project/ankiops/)

 AnkiOps is a bidirectional bridge between Anki and your filesystem.
 Each deck becomes a Markdown file so you can manage your collection from your favorite text editor.
+Edit in plain text, version with Git, enhance with LLMs, and sync changes both ways.

-There is a joke in software engineering that eventually every filesystem grows into a database, and every database grows into a filesystem, as both approaches have their merits.
-AnkiOps enables the filesystem solution for Anki.
-It mirrors a full Anki collection in a folder of your choice, where each deck becomes a a Markdown file, and Media and note type definitions are stored along with it.
-Having your collection represented in the filesystem allows for straight-forward version control, automation, and collaboration.
+## Advantages

-## Features at a Glance
+There is a joke among software engineers that eventually every filesystem grows into a database, and every database grows into a filesystem.
+Both approaches have their merits.
+AnkiOps enables the filesystem solution for the Anki database.
+It mirrors a full collection in a folder of your choice, where each deck becomes a Markdown file, and media and note-type definitions are stored along with it.
+Having your collection represented in the filesystem enables straightforward version control, automation, and collaboration.

 - **User-friendly**: Edit Anki decks as highly readable Markdown files
-- **Synchronization**: Two-way synchronization of notes, note types, decks and media between Anki and the filesystem
+- **Full Anki support**: Two-way synchronization of notes, note types, decks and media between Anki and the filesystem
 - **Customization**: Define your own note types and card templates
 - **Performance**: AnkiOps can sync thousands of notes in under a second
 - **Collaboration**: Share decks on GitHub and collaborate with others